 Dr Emma Cardwell

-I am a lecturer in economic geography in Lancaster Environment Centre, with a specialism in social justice, property rights and food production.
-I engage with the fields of Science and Technology Studies (STS) and feminist and decolonial theory to explore Britain's potential for agroecological transition.
+I am a lecturer in economic geography in Lancaster Environment Centre, with a specialism in property relations in food and farming.
+I engage with the fields of Science and Technology Studies (STS) and feminist and decolonial theory to explore how agriculture and fisheries have shaped the politics and economics of Britain.

 Participation in workshop, seminar, course